AchrafKassioui/Learning-iOS-Dev/README.md

 *30 May 2024*

-In the Apple programming world, the delegation pattern is a common pattern that allows one object to make another object execute something.
+In the Apple programming world, the delegation pattern is a common pattern that allows one object to tell another object to do something.
 For example:

 ```swift
 /// A framework to use for this example